pavlolyakhov/react-test-folder-tree/README.md

 Each folder has onClick event that will display a list of subfolders or files.

 Application transforms the data it received fro API into an object structured by folder name.
+Current version focuses on consuming, transforming and displaying data in initial folder structure.

 The idea is to make a folder explorer.